Blacksmithing: Design and Forgework Skills

 - Unit 12 - Repousse and other decorative skills

 Assessment will take place via practical projects and written assignments.
 Students will undertake project work between block weeks so routine, regular access to a forge will be essential.

-All students undergo a diagnostic assessment to determine individual needs.
+All students undergo an English and Maths Initial assessment to determine individual needs.

 Facilities and Resources

-HLC has outstanding resources for blacksmiths and farriers that include 60 forges and related equipment, MMA/TIG/MIG welding facilities, design studio, demo forge, learning resources centre, IT suites and conventional classrooms.
-Teaching staff are master craftsmen with many years experience of supporting individuals to develop and enhance their forgework skills.
+HLNSC has outstanding resources for blacksmiths and farriers that include 56 forges and related equipment, MMA/TIG/MIG welding facilities, design studio, demo forge, learning resources centre, IT suites and conventional classrooms.
+Teaching staff are master craftsmen with many years’ experience of supporting individuals to develop and enhance their forgework skills.

 - BA (Hons) Artist Blacksmithing (in association with Hereford College of Arts)